 Original Medicare and Medicare Advantage are two insurance options for people age 65 and older living in the United States.
 Your medical needs, budget, and other personal lifestyle factors can all play a role in which coverage option is better for you.

-In this article, we’ll explore the differences between Traditional Medicare and Medicare Advantage, and how to decide which one is better for your medical needs.
+In this article, we’ll explore the differences between orignial Medicare and Medicare Advantage, and how to decide which one is better for your medical needs.

-Traditional Medicare, also known as Original Medicare, is a government-funded medical insurance option for people ages 65 and older.
-Many older Americans use Medicare as their primary insurance option, since it covers:
+Original Medicare is a government-funded medical insurance option for people age 65 and older.
+Many older Americans use Medicare as their primary insurance since it covers:

-- Hospital-related services (Part A).
-These benefits include coverage for hospital visits, nursing facility care, at-home health care, and hospice care.
+- Inpatient hospital services (Medicare Part A).
+These benefits include coverage for hospital visits, hospice care, and limited skilled nursing facility care and at-home health care.

-- Medical services (Part B).
+- Outpatient medical services (Medicare Part B).
 These benefits include coverage for preventive, diagnostic, and treatment services for health conditions.

-However, for people who have enrolled in Original Medicare, there are add-ons such as Medicare Part D and Medigap that can offer additional coverage.
+However, for people who have enrolled in original Medicare, there are add-ons such as Medicare Part D prescription drug coverage and Medicare supplement (Medigap) plans that can offer additional coverage.

-Medicare Advantage, also called Medicare Part C, is an insurance option for people who are already enrolled in Medicare Part A and Part B.
+Medicare Advantage (Part C) is an insurance option for people who are already enrolled in Medicare Part A and Part B.

-Medicare Advantage takes the place of traditional Medicare add-ons, such as Part D and Medigap.
+Medicare Advantage takes the place of original Medicare add-ons, such as Part D and Medigap.